Culture & Social Issues

 “To our shame, the response of Christians to challenges to our faith can often be dismissive, shallow, defensive, or disrespectful.
 On the other hand, we can err too much on the side of tolerance for error when truth is under siege.
 In Inerrancy and Worldview, Vern Poythress shows us how to be neither fools nor cowards.
 Through intelligent, informed, insightful, and respectful engagement, key foundational faith defeaters taught in many disciplines at every secular university are explained and critiqued from a biblical perspective.
 Poythress challenges the challenges to biblical belief at the root of their assumptions.
 We are left with a solid basis and defense of the Christian way of thinking.
 Inerrancy and Worldview should be required reading for all who want to think more deeply about their faith and defend it within a skeptical culture.”

-—Erik Thoennes, Professor of Biblical Studies and Theology, Talbot School of Theology, Biola University; pastor, Grace Evangelical Free Church, La Mirada, California
+K. Erik Thoennes, Professor and Chair of Theology, Talbot School of Theology, Biola University; Elder of Congregational Life, Grace Evangelical Free Church, La Mirada, California